What is gap cover?

 The shortfall then becomes the member's responsibility and he/she will therefore need to have additional cover in these circumstances.

 Some Hospital and Comprehensive Medical Plans offer cover at 100%, 150% or 200% of the medical practitioner tariff rates, while the actual costs could be more than 400% of tariff rates.
-Gap Cover will cover the difference between what your medical practitioner charge and the actual cost of in-hospital doctor's bills up to a maximum of 400% of tariff.
+Gap Cover will cover the difference between what your medical scheme is willing to pay and the actual cost of in-hospital doctor's bills up to a maximum of 500% of tariff.

 Does it matter how large my family is?